This information applies to Scotland.

-- a British citizen or someone with the right of abode in the UK
+- are a British citizen or someone with the right of abode in the UK

-- someone who doesn't have any conditions attached to your stay in the UK because you are, for example, a diplomat or a member of visiting armed forces.
+- have no conditions attached to your stay in the UK, for example because you're a diplomat or a member of visiting armed forces.

-If the registrar believes that you are entering or have entered a marriage for immigration purposes, s/he has a duty to report this to UK Visas and Immigration.
+If the registrar believes that you are entering or have entered a marriage for immigration purposes, they have a duty to report this to UK Visas and Immigration.
 The registrar must provide information including your marital status and your nationality.

 If someone wishing to marry in Scotland is subject to immigration control, special rules may apply when giving notice.
 If so, you should consult an experienced adviser, for example at a Citizens Advice Bureau - where to get advice.

 After 28 days but no later than 7 days before the date of the marriage, the registrar can issue you and your partner with a marriage schedule.
 This is the initial record of the marriage.
 In a civil ceremony, the district register will keep the schedule until the marriage.
 In a religious ceremony, either you or your partner must collect it in person from the registration office because it acts as a licence for the celebrant to marry you.